camunda/camunda-docs/versioned_docs/version-8.3/components/connectors/out-of-the-box-connectors/amazon-sqs.md

 <TabItem value='inbound'>

 :::note
-To ensure consistent and stable work of Amazon Simple Queue Service Connector, it is not recommended to use multiple AWS SQS Connectors subscribed to the same queue.
+To maintain stable behavior from the Amazon SQS Connector, do not subscribe multiple Amazon SQS Connectors to the same queue.

-Keep in mind, that successfully consumed messages will be removed from the queue, even if they were not correlated.
+Successfully consumed messages are removed from the queue, even if they are not correlated.
 :::

 The **Amazon SQS Inbound Connector** is an inbound Connector that allows you to start or continue